West Virginia University Postpones Fan Day After Five Are Diagnosed With Hand, Foot, & Mouth Disease

 Like many viruses, symptoms don’t usually appear right away.
 It’s normally about four to six days after infection that signs emerge.
 Fatigue and sometimes fever are often the first symptoms followed by painful fluid-filled lesions that look like blisters.
 As indicated by the disease’s name, these show up on the infected person’s hands and feet and in their mouth.
 They last up to 10 days.
 Also like many viruses, there isn’t a cure, and treatment involves relieving symptoms until the virus runs its course.

-In most cases, there are no complications, but the loss of fingernails or toenails can occur, and in rare cases the infection has spread to the brain (causing encephalitis) or the wrapping around the brain (creating meningitis).
+In most cases, there are no complications, but the loss of fingernails or toenails can occur, and in rare cases, the infection has spread to the brain causing encephalitis, an inflammation of the brain, which could lead to meningitis.
 Paralysis or even death are possible but rare.